pharo-project/largeImages/README.md

 This baseline installs all the tools and configure them, it also configures the image to apply the settings and executes the initial process of index creation.
 This process is only needed after the installation and it takes 3 minutes for an image with a ~1.500.000 methods and ~95.000 classes.
 This image is about 2.5 gb in disk.

+# About the Indexes

+This baseline creates indexes for the following elements:

+- References
+- Senders
+- Implementors
+- Classes

+The indexes for references and senders are built using a hash table, the indexes for implementors and classes uses two optimized tries for each one.
+As the later requires to have full text search to implement a nice Spotter experience.

 # Memory footprint